 Types of GPS Watches

 There’s a good chance that if you’re reading this article, you’re a runner, but maybe you also like other activities.
 It’s good to keep in mind that there are a variety of options out there to pick out the best GPS watch for you.
+You can also learn more tips for using your GPS watch by reading this article.

 This is the type of GPS watch that I have.
 Although I will occasionally swim or bike, my main focus is running, so I wanted to get a running watch.
 These models often cater to runners and include an accelerometer so that you can get information on indoor runs.